NicholasToon/osTicket-PI-Config/README.md

 Check your Help Topics dashboard and your new inputs will have generated successfully.

-<h2> Congratulations!
+## Congratulations!
 You have successfully set up the core configurations of osTicket.
-If you would like to explore further ticket manipulation, you can find a Example that I have prepared for you to emulate and expand upon by clicking <a href=https://github.com/NicholasToon/osTicket-Ticket-Lifetime-Example > here. </a>
+If you would like to explore further ticket manipulation, you can find a Example that I have prepared for you to emulate and expand upon by clicking [here](https://github.com/NicholasToon/osTicket-Ticket-Lifetime-Example).

 Thank you for reading!